benmvp/slides/2020/tsconf/react.md

 NOTES:
 - They’ll find themselves struggling to do things in React that they can already do easily w/ jQuery
 - Manipulating the DOM, for instance
-- They’ll be “fighting” React instead of actually building the app
+- They’ll be “fighting” React instead of actually building the app in the beginning
-- But once they pass the learning curve, they’ll be able to build bigger and more sophisticated apps AND less buggy apps because they’re not maintaining state in the DOM triggered by events
+- But once they pass the learning curve
+  * They’ll be able to build bigger and more sophisticated apps
+  * AND likely less buggy apps too because they’re not maintaining state in the DOM triggered by events
-- It’s because they already knew how to web dev with jQuery
+- The early struggle is because they already knew how to web dev with jQuery
-- If they learned web dev for the start with React that sense of “is this necessary” isn’t there
+- If they learned web dev for the start with React that sense of “is this necessary?” likely isn’t there

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->